shaik1002/biggitlabbomb/doc/user/project/settings/migrate_projects.md

 1. Select **Transfer project**.
 1. Enter the project's name and select **Confirm**.

 You are redirected to the project's new page and GitLab applies a redirect.
-For more information about repository redirects, see [What happens when a repository path changes](../repository/index.md#repository-path-changes).
+For more information about repository redirects, see [What happens when a repository path changes](../repository/index.md#what-happens-when-a-repository-path-changes).

 NOTE:
 If you are an administrator, you can also use the [administration interface](../../../administration/admin_area.md#administering-projects) to move any project to any namespace.

-## Transferring a GitLab.com project to a different subscription tier
+## Transferring a GitLab SaaS project to a different subscription tier

-When you transfer a project from a namespace licensed for GitLab.com Premium or Ultimate to GitLab Free:
+When you transfer a project from a namespace licensed for GitLab SaaS Premium or Ultimate to GitLab Free:

 - [Project access tokens](../../../user/project/settings/project_access_tokens.md) are revoked.
 - [Pipeline subscriptions](../../../ci/pipelines/index.md#trigger-a-pipeline-when-an-upstream-project-is-rebuilt)